not-implemented/raspicam-timelapse/README.md

 # We need Apache and PHP:
 sudo apt-get install apache2 php5

-# Allow access to Camera for Apache:
+# Allow access to Camera for Apache (only needed if you don't run Apache as "pi" user):
 sudo usermod -a -G video www-data

+# Run Apache as "pi" user to avoid permission problems:
+sudo editor /etc/apache2/envvars

+export APACHE_RUN_USER=pi
+export APACHE_RUN_GROUP=pi

+# ... and fix permissions then:
+sudo chown pi /var/lock/apache2

 # Create a user for HTTP-Login:
 htpasswd -c .htpasswd timelapse